Jim McKenna's website

-Facilities - Genetics Lab, John S. Wright Center, Molecular Tree Physiology Lab, Plant Tissue Culture Lab, Wood Research Lab
+Facilities - Genetics Lab, John S. Wright Center, Molecular Tree Physiology Lab, Genomics Lab

 I was born and raised near Detroit, Michigan.
 I entered college in 1990 at the University of California at Davis where I received both a bachelors and masters of science degree.
 My bachelor’s degree is in International Agricultural Development which encompasses the field of agricultural production in developing nations.
 I worked as a volunteer on a fruit tree nursery project in Uganda in the summer of 1992 prior to graduating.
 My master’s degree is in plant biology.
 After completing graduate school in 1997, I worked on a variety of research projects for the University of California primarily on English walnut rootstocks, along with almond, peach, and grape.
 Much of my research focused on tree genetics with the aim of developing higher quality plants for orchard growers.
 In other cases I worked on developing natural resistance to diseases, and studied cultural methods growers could use to control pests and diseases in their orchards.